How Often Should You Water Palm Trees (A Complete Guide)

 In addition, they can also store water in their large leaves and trunks.

-However, despite all of these adaptations, there is a limit to how long a palm tree can remain healthy without regular watering.
+However, despite these adaptations, there is a limit to how long a palm tree can remain healthy without regular watering.

 Generally speaking, most palm trees will only be able to survive for 1-2 weeks without any water at all.